 Can I rollover funds from another superannuation fund into ElectricSuper?

 Yes.
 We can accept funds from any other super fund.
 You can do this either using one of our rollover forms (available from the Forms & publications) or by contacting your other superannuation fund.

 Alternatively, you can start an ‘online rollover request’ from your website record (look under ‘Related links’ on the ‘Your super amount’ page).

-I’ve got lots of super accounts.
-How do I bring them together?
+I think I’ve lost track of my super accounts.
+How do I find them and bring them together?